Lumber and Trex Market Update: 1/29/2022

 The Difference in Costs

-These cost changes have narrowed the gap between the investment of installing a wood deck vs. a composite deck, like Trex.
+While lumber prices have come down, these cost changes have narrowed the gap between the investment of installing a wood deck vs. a composite deck, like Trex.
 So much so that it’s now more expensive to build a deck out of cedar decking than Trex Enhance Basics decking!

 The exception would be using pressure-treated lumber, considering you could use the most basic wood for the decking surface.
 It would cost less than composite, but keep in mind the time and money needed to maintain a pressure-treated deck (and the splinters).